Armand Lavergne: Parentage

 Though never firmly proven, there is a substantial amount of conjecture that Armand Lavergne was the illegitimate son of Prime Minister Sir Wilfrid Laurier.
 It was widely speculated that his mother, Émilie, had a long-standing extramarital affair with Laurier, her husband's law practice partner.
-Photographs of a young Armand bear an uncanny facial resemblance to Laurier.
+Photographs of a young Armand bear a facial resemblance to Laurier, which was remarked on at the time.

+In popular culture

+Marcello Di Fruscia portrays Lavergne in episode 15 of season 13 "The Trial of Terrence Meyers" (February 10, 2020) of the Canadian television period detective series Murdoch Mysteries.

 Archives

 There is an Armand Lavergne family fonds at Library and Archives Canada.
 Archival reference number is R6172.
 There is also an Armand Lavergne fonds at Bibliothèque et Archives nationales du Québec.